udodihor/flask-fb-bot/README.md

 `$ git add -A && git commint -m "First commit"`

 After that, copy the URL of your heroku web-app you previously created.
-You can check it in your heroku account (go into the created applicateion, and find an "Open" button).
+You can check it in your heroku account (go into the created application, and find an "Open" button).

 ### 5. Set up Webhook
 In Facebook Developer Center, in your Messenger settings, add a Callback URL to Webhooks section: